-Dr. Russin is the assistant surgical director of the USC Center for Neurorestoration at Keck Medicine of USC.
+Dr. Russin is the assistant surgical director of the USC Neurorestoration Center at Keck Medicine of USC.

 Here’s what you won’t find on his resume.

 “I love to spend my free time with my family.
 I help my wife take care of our three daughters.
 This takes up the majority of the time I have outside of work.”

 The outdoors calls his name.